redpanda-data/connect/docs/processors/README.md

   seed: 0
 ```

-Passes on a randomly sampled percentage of messages.
-The random seed is static
+Retains a randomly sampled percentage of messages (0 to 100) and drops all
-in order to sample deterministically, but can be set in config to allow parallel
+others.
+The random seed is static in order to sample deterministically, but can
-samples that are unique.
+be set in config to allow parallel samples that are unique.

 ## `select_parts`